dmitry-ivanov/laravel-console-logger/README.md

 ```

 Now, your guzzle interactions are fully loggable.
 Each request, response and even errors would be logged for you.
-Note, that you can also set type, as a second argument.
+You can also set type, as a second argument.
 Set it to `json` to get auto json decoding for request params and response body.

 #### Accessing Monolog instance